 I will watch the performance in this large room.
 My seat number is on my ticket.
 It will have a letter for the seating row and a seat number.
-A member of the front of house team can help me find it.
+An usher can help me find it.

-The lights will dim when the show is ready to start and the actors will come on to the stage.
+When the show is ready to start, the lights will dim and the actors will come out onto the stage.

-The actors won't talk directly to me during the play.
-They will be in character.
+The actors will not talk directly to me during the play but the main character called Gary will at times talk to the whole audience.
+The actors will be in character at all times.